Frequently Asked Questions

 Did you do the illustrations for your books?

 No!
 I can’t draw anything.
 Not even a stick person.
 Not even a stick!
-The wonderful illustrations are by a fabulous person called Kim Geyer.
+The wonderful illustrations for Help!
+I Smell a Monster & Whoa!
+I Spy a Werewolf are by a fabulous person called Kim Geyer.
 Kim does illustrations for other authors and for her own books too.
-You can see more of her amazing work by clicking here.
+The covers and illustrations for Haarville and my new book Firebloom are by the brilliant Francesca Ficorilli.

 Is the moon really made of cheese?